 - 2 tablespoons minced fresh dill

 - In a medium sized mixing bowl, stir all ingredients together until combined.
-Refrigerate for 1-2 hours before serving or serve immediately.
+Refrigerate for 1 to 2 hours before serving, or serve immediately.

-- Store in a covered container in the refrigerator for up to 2-3 days.
+- Store in a covered container in the refrigerator for up to 2 to 3 days.

-- Nutrition information is based on one serving (2 tablespoons).
+- Nutrition information is based on one serving (¼ cup).
+Makes 3 cups.

 - Full-fat Greek yogurt yields the creamiest sauce but 2% Greek yogurt works too.